 The American Chemical Society Petroleum Research Fund: Fueling Innovation in Energy Science

 If you're a student or early-career researcher in chemistry or chemical engineering, you've probably heard whispers about funding opportunities that could make or break your project.
-It's about shaping the future of energy, materials, and sustainability.
 It's not just about oil.
 But here's the thing — most people don't realize how much the American Chemical Society Petroleum Research Fund actually does for the field.
+It's about shaping the future of energy, materials, and sustainability.
 And that's worth paying attention to.

 What Is the ACS Petroleum Research Fund?